sameul-islam/footwear-commerce/README.md

 ### Day 7 – December 23, 2025

 Today, I completed the remaining work of the collection section, and I also created the Brand State and best Seller sections.

+### Day 8 – December 24, 2025

+Today, I completed parts of the Best Seller, Gender, and Spotlight sections.